-- 8.6.1 if there was neither interference nor reasonable fear of injury, no let is allowed; - 8.6.2 if there was interference but the striker would not have been able to make a good return, no let is allowed; - 8.6.3 if the striker continued play beyond the interference and then requested a let, no let is allowed; - 8.6.4 If there was interference, but it did not prevent the striker from seeing and getting to the ball to make a good return, this is minimal interference and no let is allowed; - 8.6.5 If the striker would have been able to make a good return but the opponent was not making every effort to avoid the interference, a stroke is awarded to the striker; - 8.6.6 If there was interference that the opponent was making every effort to avoid and the striker would have been able to make a good return, a let is allowed; - 8.6.7 If there was interference and the striker would have made a winning return, a stroke is awarded to the striker.
+- 8.6.1. if there was neither interference nor reasonable fear of injury, no let is allowed; - 8.6.2. if there was interference but neither striker would have been able to make a good return, no let is allowed; - 8.6.3. if the striker(s) continued play beyond the interference and then requested a let, no let is allowed; - 8.6.4. if same-team obstruction occurred, in that the partners themselves solely caused the interference, no let is allowed; - 8.6.5. if there was interference, but it did not prevent the striker(s) from getting to the ball to make a good return, this is minimal interference and no let is allowed; - 8.6.6. if the striker(s) would have been able to make a good return but the opponents were not making any effort to avoid the interference, a stroke is awarded to the strikers' team; - 8.6.7. if there was interference that the opponents were making some effort to avoid and the striker(s) would have been able to make a good return, a let is allowed, unless Rule 8.10 applies; - 8.6.8. if there was interference and the striker(s) would have made a winning return, a stroke is awarded to the striker's team; - 8.6.9. if both partners of the striking team request a let and the Referee's decision would be different for the two requests, the decision giving the greater reward to the striking team stands, e.g. if the Referee's decisions would be stroke for one request and let for the other, the Referee must award a stroke; if the Referee's decisions would be Let for one request and No Let for the other, the Referee must allow a Let.
 In addition to Rule 8.6, the following provisions apply to specific situations.